 If you are still doubtful at how easy it is to visit Thailand independently, just look at the thousands of first time, often solo backpackers who visit every single year and ease themselves into the backpacking lifestyle with a mixture of hostel beds on Khao San Road and beach huts on the islands, and then go on to discover the rest of south east Asia and beyond with a burgeoning sense of adventure and a brand new level of self confidence, and there is absolutely no reason why you can’t do the same.

 Getting around is an absolute breeze with an absolute variety of cheap public and private transport options available.
-Bartering fares with tuk tuk drivers is an experience in and of itself and taxi’s are easily available on any budget when used in moderation.
+Bartering fares with tuk tuk drivers is an experience in and of itself (just avoid all the taxi and tuk tuk scams) and taxi’s are easily available on any budget when used in moderation.
 Long distance overnight coaches ply the countries highways alongside an extensive rail network, and you don’t need an extensive grasp of the public transport system or the language to simply turn up at the station and buy a ticket to where you want to go.
 The prevalence of budget airlines even means you can get pretty much anywhere within the country or beyond for less than the cost of a meal back home.

 Finding accommodation is no problem either, and there is certainly no need to pre book.
 Simply finding a place you like, from a beach hut to a spa resort, is so easy.
 Walking in and getting a room there and then is the absolute norm, so you will never have trouble finding a bed that suits your tastes, comfort levels and budget.
 Hostels are common, but private rooms are so cheap in guesthouses and beach huts that a little privacy is easily within your grasp if you feel like it from time to time.
 The point is you have choice, and plenty of it.